celiackelly/BANKI/BANKI-template.md

 - [x] What are `data-` attributes good for?
   - **Explanation:** Data attributes are used on elements to store custom data which relates to that application and for which there is no standard attribute.
   - **Example:** For example, if you wanted to sort a list of music tracks by length, you could add `data-length="#"` to each track.
-  - **Use:** Though data attributes are used less now that frameworks exist which can store the data in JS itself, they are still useful as hooks for end-to-end testing frameworks such as Selenium.
+  - **Use:** Data attributes are also useful as hooks for end-to-end testing frameworks such as Selenium.
   - **Source:**
     - https://www.frontendinterviewhandbook.com/html-questions#what-are-data--attributes-good-for
     - https://html.spec.whatwg.org/multipage/dom.html#embedding-custom-non-visible-data-with-the-data-*-attributes